the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/do_now/donow4/_index.md

 ---
-title: 3.
-HTTP Review
+title: 4.
+HTTP Requests
 type: checkup
+draft: True
 ---

-# HTTP Review
+# HTTP Requests

 Welcome back from break!
 Let's start by doing a review of how to make HTTP `GET` and HTTP `POST` requests.